 The Financial Services Commission, first set up in 2001, became an independent regulatory body in 2007, at which time various restrictions on resident business companies that conduct business activities outside of Mauritius were removed.

-Governing Mauritius laws are based on French civil and English common law.
+The governing laws in Mauritius are based on French civil and English common law.
 Offshore business laws are under the jurisdiction of the Mauritius Financial Services Commission (FSC).
 The FSC has been both diligent and prudent in adopting safeguards for investment that follow best international practices.
-Mauritius laws, in this respect, provide protection to the offshore investor and take all necessary steps to prevent misuse of Mauritius' role as an offshore jurisdiction.
+Mauritian law in this respect provides protection to the offshore investor and takes all necessary steps to prevent misuse of Mauritius' role as an offshore jurisdiction.

 The Companies Act, No. 57 of 1984 established the rules under which Offshore Companies can operate.
 The International Companies Act 1994 established the rules under which International companies can operate in Mauritius.